How to Get a Job Despite Bad Past Employment History

 Examples of Bad Past Employment History

-There is no definitive list of what constitute "bad experience" on a job application.
+There is no definitive list of what constitutes a "bad experience" on a job application.
 However, some common examples are as follows:

 Possible Solution: Applicants who have a discharge in their work history will want to include additional language to offer an opportunity to explain the circumstances around the discharge.
 In the space which allows for the reason of separation, it is important to be truthful but to include language such as "can explain further."
 A discharge from a job does not need to mean the end of your ability to get further employment.

-Possible Solution: As there are so many reason for an applicant to have gaps in their employment, it will be helpful to your chances of gaining a new position to explain the reason for these periods of unemployment.
-High rates of unemployment over the last two plus years will assist in explaining how some folks have trouble becoming gainfully employed after a layoff, resignation, discharge, etc., because there simply are less opportunities avalaible in the job market.
-Applicants are becoming more flexible in the jobs they do take, the salaries they accept and the numbers of hours they accept in a job.
+Possible Solution: As there are so many reasons for an applicant to have gaps in their employment, it will be helpful to your chances of gaining a new position to explain the reason for these periods of unemployment.
+High rates of unemployment over the last two-plus years will assist in explaining how some folks have trouble becoming gainfully employed after a layoff, resignation, discharge, etc. because there simply are fewer opportunities available in the job market.
+Applicants are becoming more flexible in the jobs they do take, the salaries they accept, and the number of hours they accept in a job.
 American workers have learned how to adjust during these tough economic times.

 Applicants who get the opportunity to explain their firing, gaps in employment, or bizarre reason for not having a job will want to focus on the skills they will bring to the new job.
 Employers want to know that there are concrete reasons such as education and other prior experiences that will make the individual with some bad experience in their employment history worth the investment to offer them a job.
 Emphasizing how skilled you are in the field of specialization, your education and/or training, and your ability to get along well with others will be important to a prospective employer.